Full-Width Sections

 Define the Background Video

-The video has to be saved to you sites Media folder.
+The video has to be uploaded to your sites Media folder (Max file size: 64MB).
 It cannot reside on YouTube or another video hosting service.
-Note that there is a max file size for media files of 64MB.

 In the shortcode where it says mp4=”your mp4 url”, replace your mp4 url with the url of the video.
-Don’t delete the quotes, just replace the content within the quotes.
+Don’t delete the quotes, just replace the url within the quotes.

 Define the Poster Image